flame-engine/flame/doc/bridge_packages/flame_forge2d/joints.md

 # Joints

-Joints are used to connect two different bodies together in various way.
+Joints are used to connect two different bodies together in various ways.
-They help to simulate interaction between objects to create hinges, wheels, ropes, chains etc.
+They help to simulate interactions between objects to create hinges, wheels, ropes, chains etc.

 One `Body` may be `BodyType.static`.
 Joint between `BodyType.static` and/or `BodyType.kinematic` are allowed,
 but have no effect and use some processing time.